EdoardoCostantini/gspcr/README.md

 # Generalized Supervised Principal Component regression

-An R package implementing a version of the Supervised Principal Component regression (SPCR, Bair Et.
-Al., 2006) that allows for any measurement level of the dependent and independent variables.
+An R package implementing a version of the Supervised Principal Component regression (SPCR, Bair et al., 2006) that allows for any measurement level of the dependent and independent variables.
 This package builds upon the method implemented in the R package [`superpc`](https://github.com/jedazard/superpc).

 ## Details